jacky860226/size-balanced-tree/README.md

 # size-balanced-tree
-An wonderful balanced tree which balanced by node-size I thought it cna be used in many way.
+An wonderful balanced tree which balanced by node-size I thought it can be used in many way.